SanYattsu/Data_Science_Projects/README.md

 # Data Science Projects

-Here you can find my Data Science projects,
-Kaggle competitions and courseworks from Coursera and Yandex.
+Here you can find my Data Science and Data Analysis projects, Kaggle competitions and courseworks from Coursera and Yandex.